 Election According to Foreknowledge is the Key!

-Was the Gospel, as the Bible claims, really preached to every creature which is under heaven?
+Was the Gospel, as the Bible claims (in Colossians 1:23), really preached to every creature which is under heaven?
 Or should we, like many other Bible teachers, conclude that these words spoken by Paul are merely hyperbole?
 Curiously, one way to confirm the seriousness of this claim lies in one’s understanding of the doctrine of election.
-According to the Bible, before Christ created the world, He wrote down the names of several people in His [i.e. the Lamb’s] Book of Life (Revelation 13:8; 3:5; 17:8, 20:15; Luke 10:20, Ephesians 1:4; 2 Thessalonians 2:13-14).
-It turns out that this book contains the names of all those who are considered ‘elect.’
-Elect is a term which refers to those persons whom God has chosen ahead of time to inherit salvation.
-In Bible verses such as 1 Peter 1:2 and Romans 8:29, the Bible tells us that God’s choices about who to elect were based upon His foreknowledge or His knowledge-known-ahead-of-time.
-This is what is known as the doctrine of election.
+According to the Bible, before Christ created the world, He preserved the names of several people in His [i.e. the Lamb’s] Book of Life (Revelation 13:8; 3:5; 17:8; 20:15; Luke 10:20; Ephesians 1:4; 2 Thessalonians 2:13-14).
+It turns out that this book irrevocably contains the names of all those who are considered ‘elect.’
+Elect is a term which refers to persons whom God has chosen ahead of time to inherit salvation.
+In Bible verses such as 1 Peter 1:2 and Romans 8:29, the Bible tells us that God’s choice about who to elect were based upon His foreknowledge or His knowledge-known-ahead-of-time.
+This is a particular and preferred understanding of what is known as the doctrine of election.

 (Also see What Does The Bible Mean By Election?, Elect according to the foreknowledge of God & Fore knowledge is a Condition)